-Hispanic Victims of Lethal Firearms Violence in the United States is an annual comprehensive study on gun violence against Hispanics in America.
+Hispanic Victims of Lethal Firearms Violence in the United States is an ongoing series of studies on gun violence against Hispanics in America.
 Here are just a few of the findings in the most recent edition:

-- Homicide is the third leading cause of death for Hispanics ages 15 to 24.
+• Homicide is the second leading cause of death for Hispanics ages 15 to 24.

 Because of limited data collection, the true scale of gun violence’s effect on Hispanic men, women, and children is not fully known.
 The study asks government agencies to improve the way they collect and report data on Hispanic victims of lethal violence.